nephlm/codex-autocommit/README.md

 by whichever method you normally use.

-In VSCode, choose the extension activities and this extension can be found by searching for `codex`.
+In VSCode, choose the extension activities and this extension can be found by searching for `codex-autocommit`.
 Click the `install` button, and you're off to the races.

 ## Configuration